A Journey to Creative Wisdom

 Art as a Healing Practice is 6 themed sessions, each involving guided meditation, visual art-making, writing, and witnessing/sharing.
 Some of the themes are the emotional landscape, the physical self, exploring polarities, and integration and wholeness through creation of a mandala.

-For the first time, I am delighted to have Patricia Manning, RN, BSN, C/CES as a co-facilitator.
+I offer the series twice per year at Expressive Arts Florida Institute.
+Visit our homepage for upcoming dates.
+I am delighted to have Patricia Manning, RN, BSN, C/CES, HNB-C, as a co-facilitator.
 You can read more about Patricia’s journey with Art and Healing here.

 Therapists (LMHC, LCSW, LMFT) can earn CEU’s and nurses can earn CNE’s.
 Anyone, though, is welcome to participate, as this is truly creative self-care that we can all benefit from.